marinaangelovska/complementary_products_suggestions/README.md

 In this part we implement and test the baselines on the same data we used on the Siamese LSTM before.
 Random Forest, Vanilla Neural Network and Single (not Siamese) LSTM are implemented.
 We report their performances using the same metrics.

 ### 6. Using the Siamese LSTM weights for transforming the solution to KNN (cosine similarity) problem &rarr; 06-LSTM_to_KNN.ipnyb
 We are creating a list of target and candidate products and we want to run all possible pairs in the model so that for each target product we get K add-ons product.
 In real-life scenarios we would get millions of product pairs, thus we need to find a solution which will handle these data points in the most efficient way.
 Therefore, in this notebook we train Siamese LSTM on the training set and then we save the weights/embeddings for each product for the target and candidate products sets.
 After doing this, we already have the vector representations for each product.
-We then calculcate the cosine similarity between all possible pairs of products from the two sets and we finally get their similarity/complementarity score.
+We then calculate the cosine similarity between all possible pairs of products from the two sets and we finally get their similarity/complementarity score.
 The difference with running all of these product pairs through the neural network is that we would have iterated through it for each pair, but with the approach propose we only iterate once for each product, as explained in the following picture.

 <img src="https://github.com/marinaangelovska/complementary_products_suggestions/blob/master/snn_scalable.png" width="300">

 ## Python files description:

-### 1. Data Retriveal
+### 1. Data Retrieval
-This files containts queries for getting the data from BigQuery, but for the reasons named before, we do not include this file in this repo.
+This files contains queries for getting the data from BigQuery, but for the reasons named before, we do not include this file in this repo.

 ### 2. Data Preprocessing &rarr; data_preprocessing.py
 This file consisits helper functions for generating the negative samples, merging two dataframes and cleaning the data.